openshift/cluster-version-operator/docs/user/status.md

 ### VersionNotFound

-The currently installed version was not found in the configured `channel`.
+The currently reconciling cluster version was not found in the configured `channel`.

-This usually means that the configured `channel` is known to Cincinnati, but the cluster's current version is not found in that channel's graph.
+This usually means that the configured `channel` is known to Cincinnati, but the version the cluster is currently applying is not found in that channel's graph.
 Fix by setting `channel` to [a valid value][channels], e.g. `stable-4.3`.

 If this error occurs because you forced an update to a release that is not in any channel, fix by updating back to a release that occurs in a channel, although you are on your own to determine a safe update path.